portofportlandgis/open-data/README.md

 Port of Portland GIS data is updated on a weekly basis (every Monday at 11:59pm).
 Metadata for each dataset is provided below.

+If you're restricted to ArcGIS and need a Shapefile you can use the __JSON to Features__ tool in the Conversion Toolbox.
+If you don't know what a Shapefile is... probably best to turn the other way and run.

 ## Data Disclaimer

 Port of Portland geospatial data is gathered, maintained and primarily used for